-- (a) The results reported in this table are the average concentrations of the constituents detected in your drinking water during year 2021, or from the most recent tests, except for filter effluent turbidity, chlorine residual, TTHM, HAA5, lead and copper which are described below. - (b) The turbidity level of filtered water shall be less than or equal to 0.3 NTU in 95% of the measurements taken each month and shall never exceed 1 NTU.
-Turbidity, is a measure of the cloudiness of water and is a good indicator of the effectiveness of the treatment process and water quality. - (c) TTHM, HAA5 and chlorine residual samples are collected in VHWC's distribution system.
-The highest running annual average from 2021 is reported as "Results;" while the maximum and minimum of the individual samples collected in 2021 are reported as "Range."
-Compliance is based on the running annual averages. - (d) MCL Compliance Determined from Testing in the Valencia Heights Water Company Distribution System. - (e) Not all sources were sampled in year 2021, some sources were sampled in a previous year (2019 and 2020), and all of the most recent results are included. - (f) Concentrations were measured at the tap.
+(a) The results reported in this table are the average concentrations of the constituents detected in your drinking water during year 2024, or from the most recent tests, except for filter effluent turbidity, chlorine residual, TTHM, HAA5, lead and copper which are described below. (b) The turbidity level of filtered water shall be less than or equal to 0.3 NTU in 95% of the measurements taken each month and shall never exceed 1 NTU.
+Turbidity, is a measure of the cloudiness of water and is a good indicator of the effectiveness of the treatment process and water quality. (c) TTHM, HAA5 and chlorine residual samples are collected in VHWC's distribution system.
+The highest running annual average from 2024 is reported as "Results;" while the maximum and minimum of the individual samples collected in 2024 are reported as "Range."
+Compliance is based on the running annual averages.

+(d) MCL Compliance Determined from Testing in the Valencia Heights Water Company Distribution System.

+(e) Not all sources were sampled in year 2024, some sources were sampled in a previous year (2022-2023), and all of the most recent results are included.

+(f) Concentrations were measured at the tap.
 The 90th percentile concentration is reported in the table.
-Out of 20 distribution system locations sampled, one of the results for copper and one of the results for lead exceeded their respective ALs.
-The samples were collected in August 2020.
-The next samples will be taken in 2023.
-In 2021, no school submitted a request to be sampled for lead. - (g) Not all sources were sampled in year 2021, some sources were sampled in previous years (2016, 2019, and 2020), and all of the most recent results are included.
+Out of 20 distribution system locations sampled, one of the results for copper exceeded the AL. The samples were collected in August and September 2023.
+The next samples will be taken in 2026.